falzm/collectd-unbound/README.md

 TODO
 ----

- * This is a work in progress, initially started to toy with @octo's [Go bindings for collectd][3].
-As stated by the author, the bindings are at early stages of development and they are likely to change, thus breaking this code.
-Open an issue and I'll do my best to keep up with the upstream changes.
  * As of now the plugin only processes the metrics prefixed with *total*.
 Feel free to hack this according to your needs.

 License